-2.7 Operation while driving
+2.6 Operation while driving

-The EC system is designed to shutdown parts of the system while the engine is running.
+The EC600 system is designed to shutdown parts of the system while the engine is running.
 This is to meet Electro Magnetic Compatibility (EMC) regulations and to ensure the safe operation of the caravan.
-This is indicated by the two battery LED's flashing together.

-Please ensure the system shutdown switch on the PSU is in the "on" (button in) position before driving (see 2.2).
+Please ensure the system shutdown switch on the PSU is in the on (button in) position before towing (see 2.2).
 This will ensure the electronic system is active and will therefore be able to control the charging process, supply the refrigerator and monitor other system circuits.